ryo0ka/smc/smc-nbt/README.md

 	  val spec: NbtSpec[A]
 	}

-Two methods are injected to any `Nbt` instances to extract their type-erased values.<br>
+Two methods are injected to any `Nbt` instances to extract their type-erased value.<br>
 Read [about NbtSpec](#spec) for the detail.

 	def get[A: NbtSpec]: A